 Meetings are held on the 3rd or 4th Friday of the month at 6:30 p.m. in Brindle Hall.
-Boys and Leaders should be in their Class A uniform.
+Children and Leaders should be in their Class A uniform.
 Scouts should have rank-appropriate shirt, hat, neckerchief, and slide.
 (Uniforms may be purchased at the Scout Shop located at One Baden Powell Lane, Mechanicsburg, PA.)

 Den meetings occur monthly and are flexible regarding the needs of the den.
 During these meetings advancement activities are focused on which requires little time outside of scout meetings to complete scout achievements.
-Tigers must have an Adult Partner present at all functions.
+Tigers and Lions must have an Adult Partner present at all functions.

 The majority of our activities occur September through May.
 Summer activities are available include: Camping at Camp Tuckahoe, Senator’s baseball, Ice Cream Social, fishing, tubing, swimming, kick ball and hiking.

-The achievement requirements allow the boys to take part in arts and crafts, games and outdoor activities while learning and applying Cub Scouting’s core values.
+The achievement requirements allow the Children to take part in arts and crafts, games and outdoor activities while learning and applying Cub Scouting’s core values.
 Some of the activities will center on learning about family, community, health and safety, and the outdoors.
 There will also be lots of other fun activities, including a family picnic, camping and participation in the Mechanicsburg Halloween parade.
 An opportunity to help out the community will be present with the Scouting for Food drive in November.
 Fun annual events include the Pinewood Derby where scouts make and race their own small cars and Winter Camp.

 Some scouts also participate in Webelos I and Webelos II camps in the summer.
-These camps are sponsored by the New Birth of Freedom Council, and are designed to help the boys (going from third grade to fourth grade, and fourth grade to fifth grade) in the Webelos dens advance through the Webelos requirements to achieve their Arrow of Light award.
+These camps are sponsored by the New Birth of Freedom Council, and are designed to help the scouts (going from third grade to fourth grade, and fourth grade to fifth grade) in the Webelos dens advance through the Webelos requirements to achieve their Arrow of Light award.
 New Birth of Freedom Council also sponsors other camps throughout the year for Cub Scouts of all ages at Camp Tuckahoe.